gkonovalov/android-vad/README.md

 * Speech Duration (optional) - **50ms** - The minimum duration in milliseconds for speech segments.

 #### Usage
-Silero VAD supports 2 different ways of detecting speech:
+Silero VAD can identify speech in short audio frames, returning results for each frame.
-Detector which detect speech/noise in short audio frames and then return result for every frame and Continuous Speech listener which detect long utterances without returning false positive results when user makes pauses between sentences.
+By utilizing parameters such as silenceDurationMs and speechDurationMs, you can enhance the capability of VAD, enabling the detection of prolonged utterances while minimizing false positive results during pauses between sentences.

 ```kotlin
     val vad = Vad.builder()